noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 ### Fund Your Wallet

-To begin creating and managing your blockchain assets you need to pay for your necessary blockchain transactions using Ether and Enjin Coin.
+To begin creating and managing your blockchain assets, you need to pay for your necessary blockchain transactions using Ether and Enjin Coin.

 Ether (ETH/KETH) is used to pay for transaction fees on the network, while Enjin Coin (ENJ/KENJ) is used to create and back your items.